Martins-O-U/Martins-O-U/README.md

 #
 ## Hi there 👋
-I am Martins Onyedikachi, FullStack Web Developer, who is in love with coding and digital technology.
+I am Martins Onyedikachi, a FullStack Web Developer who is in love with coding and digital technology.
 I am interested in how problems are broken down into smaller bits with a resultantant creative solutions that makes a difference.
-My goal is contribute impactful solutions that helps make life easier and more interesting through the use of technology, and to work with a team of like minds that encourages continuous learning.
+My goal is to contribute impactful solutions that helps make life easier and more interesting through the use of technology, and to work with a team of like minds that encourages continuous learning.

 #
 ## Tech stack and Libraries I work with